MarkisGardner/100DaysOfCode/README.md

 <h4>Project:  Stock - Day 2</h4>
 Name:  Day Trading</p>
 I learned how to write to a database on MongoDB and access yahoo finance.
 I setup a table of around 6000+ stock tickers.
 Then adding a table with last price of each of those.  </p>

+<h2>Day 17: 7/24/2024</h2>
+<h3>Learning:  Improving my knowledge of Classes</h3>
+Classes have been my weak point.
+I will continue to learn more and practice more classes.
+<h3>Testing:  Signed up to CodeWars, LeetCode and HackerRank</h3>
+HackerRank: Got the Basic Python Certification - my username is iwant12kids</p>
+leetcode: my username is SpaceAlien</p>
+CodeWars: My username is MarkisLandis</p>